harshadsabne/jest/docs/API.md

 An array of file extensions that test files might have.
 Jest uses this when searching for tests to run.

-This is useful if, for example, you are writting test files using CoffeeScript with a `.coffee` file extension.
+This is useful if, for example, you are writing test files using CoffeeScript with a `.coffee` file extension.
 In such a scenario, you can use `['js', 'coffee']` to make Jest find files that end in both `.js` and `.coffee`.
 (Don't for get to set up a coffeescript pre-processor using [`config.scriptPreprocessor`](#config-scriptpreprocessor-string) too!)

 ### `config.testPathDirs` [array<string>]
 (default: `['<rootDir>']`)